 What if Mil Gritos Tiene La Noche was made under a similar pretense?
 What if Simón’s slasher was really a social comment on our obsession with image?
 Maybe he was hinting that you can’t build the perfect person and that we should all accept that everyone has pluses and minuses and we could get lost in the search forever?
 Or maybe the chainsaw wielding maniac was our lust for credit and the message was that we are starting to dismember our economy (just look at how we stand at the moment)?
 Ok so I’m reaching…

 In the end I decided to try a different trick.
 I returned home and told my flatmate, a film (but not slasher) fan, who generally trusts my judgment that Simón’s effort had a 7.5 rating on IMDB and was an intelligent psycho thriller.
 I wanted to see if the movie’s reputation had led it down a path of poor reviews because people had read so much rubbish about it that they went in looking exactly for that.
 Media opinion can have a big sway on our considered expectations.

 A masked maniac is stalking a college campus and murdering co-eds, leaving them with missing body parts.
 Armed with a chainsaw, the police are baffled as to his identity and bring in extra help to solve the case.

 One thing that critics never acknowledge is that this is in fact a tribute (dare I say rip-off) of Narciso Serrador’s La Residencia.
-It probably had a big effect on Simón when he was younger and the influences are undeniable.
+That movie probably had a big effect on Simón when he was younger and the influences are undeniable.
 The film was shot in both Boston and Madrid with producers from Italy, Spain, England and America.
 As far as I am aware cast members like Frank Braña, Gérard Tichy and Silvia Gambino could not speak English, so you can imagine some of the on-set confusion.